ecp-ci/initial-ci-example/docs/contributing.rst

 :file:`./_build/index.html`.
 The ``-a`` forces a re-build of everything.
 Remove it when you are constantly revising and rebuilding.

-Your changes to any files in :file:`docs` will go live `here <http://visit-sphinx-user-manual.readthedocs.io/en/latest/index.html>`_ shortly after you push your commits to GitHub.
+On the other hand, if you really don't wanna be bothered with setting up Sphinx to run locally on your system, you can push commits to GitHub and let GitHub and ReadTheDocs regenerate the docs.
+Just be aware that your changes to any files in :file:`docs` will go live `here <http://visit-sphinx-user-manual.readthedocs.io/en/latest/index.html>`_ shortly after you push your commits to GitHub.
 GitHub uses ReadTheDocs to build the documentation pages from the Restructured Text, ``.rst`` sources.